ExpressLRS/Docs/docs/quick-start/webui.md

                 We recommend disconnecting from the network first, or try a different device instead, e.g. smartphone or tablet.

+            !!!
+Note
+                On some devices a network login prompt might pop up.
+Clicking this will often show an incomplete version of the webui that won't behave as expected.
+Please navigate to http://10.0.0.1/ manually in your browser instead.

         - http://elrs_rx.local - If you have previously set your Home WiFi SSID and Password into your Receiver when you flashed it.

             !!!
 Note